 ProQuest Traditional Publishing

-The ProQuest® Traditional Publishing option makes your work available for sale through ProQuest’s Dissertations Express service and lists it in ProQuest’s Dissertations and Theses subscription database.
+The ProQuest® Traditional Publishing option makes your dissertation available for sale through ProQuest’s Dissertations Express service and lists it in ProQuest’s Dissertations and Theses subscription database (UF does not send master’s theses to ProQuest).
 There is no cost to the author for participation.
 Authors receive 10% royalties on the net revenue of sales of their work, and royalties are paid when accrued earned royalties reach $25.
 Authors retain the copyright to their work.
 For more information, please review the full Traditional Publishing Agreement.